 Official evacuation orders can impose costs on residents forced into temporary quarters, and authorities may restrict access to the area near a fire, potentially leading to business interruption.
 All of these are possible sources of additional insurance claims.

 FireLine’s Special Hazard Zones define areas adjacent to wildlands in four distance increments, from a quarter mile up to two miles, also incorporating FireLine fuel classifications of small, medium, or heavy.
 ISO already designates Special Hazard Interface Areas—comparable in concept—in California.
-The new Special Hazard Zones cover similarly vulnerable areas in 12 additional western states.
+Special Hazard Zones are available in all 13 FireLine states.

 This information complements FireLine scores to help insurers manage geographic concentrations of business and update underwriting guidelines.
-It’s available through ISO’s LOCATION® database.
+It’s available through ISO’s LOCATION® database and through application program interface (API) connections.